Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Stokes-Poisson-Nernst-Planck model

-\item \textit{Permeable membrane and reactive boundaries:} For a membrane we may fix the flux of each species ($\flux_i\cdot\mathbf{n}=j_{m}$), non-zero for those capable of passing through, zero for who cannot.
+\item \textit{Permeable membrane and reactive boundaries:} For a membrane, we can fix the flux of each species ($\flux_i\cdot\mathbf{n}=j_{\text{m}}$), non-zero for species capable of passing through, zero otherwise.
 We will discuss the case of reactive boundaries later in \S\ref{sec::Interface_Conditions}.

-\item \textit{Inlet/Outlet:} Often used to model an in or outflow of fluid or ions.
-For a momentum driven inlet, pressure or flow velocity may be fixed ($\bu=\bu_{in}$, $p=p_{in/out}$).
-For ions we may apply fixed fluxes ($\flux_i\cdot\mathbf{n}=j_{in/out}$), resulting in a fixed electric current ($\displaystyle\mathbf{i}\cdot\mathbf{n} = I_{in/out}$).
+\item \textit{Inlet/Outlet:} Often used to model an in/out-flow of fluid and/or ions.
+For a momentum driven inlet, pressure or flow velocity may be fixed ($\bu=\bu_{\text{in}}$, $p=p_{\text{in/out}}$).
+For ions we may apply fixed fluxes ($\flux_i\cdot\mathbf{n}=j_{\text{in/out}}$), resulting in a fixed electric current ($\displaystyle\mathbf{i}\cdot\mathbf{n} = I_{\text{in/out}}$).
 More complicated is to determine suitable boundary conditions for the potential.
-Typically either a Dirichlet $\phi=\phi_{in/out}$ or a Neumann condition can be imposed.
+Typically, either a Dirichlet $\phi=\phi_{\text{in/out}}$ or a Neumann condition consistent with the ionic current can be imposed.
 The latter imposes the total electric current to be either equal to zero or a fixed value.

 \item \textit{Periodicity:} when dealing with large (quasi-)periodic (or homogeneous) structures, it is often impossible to solve for the entire domain of interest.
 In these cases, smaller representative unit cells can be solved with (quasi-)periodic external boundary conditions \cite{boccardo2020computational} are imposed.
-In these cases, an additional driving forces (as a bulk source term or a modification of the periodic BC) need to be added. \end{itemize}
+In these cases, additional driving forces (as a bulk source term or a modification of the periodic BC) need to be added. \end{itemize}